NathanKr/VS2015GitRep/AjaxExample/AjaxExample/ReadMe.txt

 3. add form validation as done in BeginForm

-	same as 2) but here i use Html.BeginForm with validation . ajax is used exactly as in 1),2) BeginForm is easy with respect to following :
+	same as 2) but here i use Html.BeginForm with validation . ajax is used as in 1),2) but here i add also : loading indication and sucess \ failure alert (bootstrap)

+	BeginForm is easy with respect to following :
 	- no need to provide url , instead give action and controller